21 Panel data

 - Our estimator is biased due to endogenous selection.

 Let’s take these explanations one at a time.
-For the first, the fact that cluster-robust standard errors are significantly higher seems consistent with this explanation.
+For the first, the fact that cluster-robust standard errors are significantly higher than OLS standard errors seems consistent with this explanation.
 But recall that the standard error is essentially an estimate of the standard deviation of the relevant coefficient over independent random draws of the data.
 So a more rigorous way to test this explanation is to simulate the data and examine whether the OLS standard errors tend to underestimate the variability of the coefficients.

 The following function generates a data set using the get_test_scores()